WisTex/Raconteur/README.md

 Copyright &copy; 2023 WisTex TechSero Ltd. Co.
 All rights reserved.
 Usage subject to MIT license terms.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright notice and permission notice in the license file shall be included in all copies or substantial portions of the Software.